12 MSP PRESIDENCY STATEMENT ON LITHUANIA’S WITHDRAWAL FROM THE CONVENTION ON CLUSTER MUNITIONS

-Mexico as President of the 12th Meeting of States Parties to the Convention on Cluster Munitions (CCM) conveys its deep concern regarding the public announcement by State Party Lithuania, that it is taking immediate steps to withdraw from this life-saving international treaty.
+Mexico as President of the 12th Meeting of States Parties to the Convention on Cluster Munitions (CCM) conveys its deep concern regarding the public announcement by

 The CCM was adopted in Dublin on 30 May 2008 by States seeking to address the inhumane and indiscriminate impact of cluster munitions.
 In joining the CCM in 2011, Lithuania agreed to promote the humanitarian objective to cause no harm, and the international humanitarian norm of ensuring civilian protection, enshrined in the Convention.